Read on for more information about the problems this third-party firmware solves, or skip to firmware downloads if you

-Still are good features in the third-party firmware for OBi2/3 and OBiPHONE.
+Still are good features in the third-party firmware for OBi2/3, OBiPHONE, and now OBi5.
 The new firmware allows Google Voice to be configured without the OBiTALK portal.
 Also adds a SSH server, allows unlocking of vendor-customized devices, allows the OBi3 ATAs to be configured with Google Voice(!), and allows Caller ID contact list.

 These firmwares, like the official Obihai firmwares, are provided without warranty.
 Standard precautions apply, such as do not install firmware over a wireless network connection.